menandmice/micetro_docs/guides/user-manual/user_management.rst

 User Management
 ***************

-User Management involves both creating groups as well as creating users to associate with groups.
+User Management involves both creating groups as well as creating :ref:`users` to associate with :ref:`groups`.
+For more information refer to :ref:`access-control`.

 .. image:: ../../images/admin-user-management.png
   :width: 80%